ga-wdi-lessons/react-intro/readme.md

 > React can be written without JSX.
 If you want to learn more, [check out this blog post](http://jamesknelson.com/learn-raw-react-no-jsx-flux-es6-webpack/).

+Let's break down the things we see here...

-1. `var Hello`
+##### `var Hello`
-  * This is the component we're creating.
+This is the component we're creating.
 In this example, we are creating a "Hello" component.

-2. `React.createClass`
+##### `React.createClass`
-  * This is the React library method we use to create our component definition.
+This is the React library method we use to create our component definition.
   * Takes an object as an argument.

-3. `render`
+##### `render`
-  * Every component has, at minimum, a render method.
-  * Generates a Virtual DOM node that will be added to the actual DOM.
+Every component has, at minimum, a render method.
+It generates a **Virtual DOM** node that will be added to the actual DOM.
 * Looks just like a regular ol' DOM node, but it's not yet attached to the DOM.

 #### Virtual DOM?
 How is that different from the usual DOM?